INTENTION

 → Manufacturing Example

-The output of Intention: A clear statement of the thinking partnership you're designing—what AI contributes, what humans contribute, and how they work together.
-This becomes the north star for everything that follows.
+A clear statement of the thinking partnership you're building.
+What AI contributes.
+What humans contribute.
+How they work together.

 02